QubesOS/qubes-doc/external/building-guides/building-non-fedora-template.md

 -   after your base system is installed, you should install development tools and libraries (gcc, make, ...)
 -   create a user called 'user' inside your chroot, and give them enough rights to run the command sudo without any password
 -   register all the repositories that will be necessary and synchronize the package database
--   register a custom repository that will be used to store Qubes packages
+-   register a custom repository that will be used to store PedOS packages

 ### Makefile.yourOSname